How the Company has Addressed the Corporate Governance Code

 |Supplementary Principle 1.2.3||✓||(1) To encourage dialogue/engagement with shareholders, the Company holds the ordinary general meeting of shareholders about 10 days before the day on which shareholder meetings of many other companies are expected to fall.

-For 2017, the Company held its ordinary general meeting of shareholders, on June 9, which is twenty(20) days before the concentration date.
+For 2018, the Company held its ordinary general meeting of shareholders, on June 11, which is seventeen (17) days before the concentration date.

 |Supplementary Principle 1.2.4||✓||The Company has taken the following measures for the convenience of both domestic and foreign shareholders:|